Xknows/DNS-changer/README.md

 # DNS-changer
-To connect to some sites like Coursera or openai from Iran.
-DNS source is shecan.com
+An auto DNS changer on a wifi connection to connect to some sites like Coursera or Openai from Iran.
+The DNS source is https://shecan.ir/